Fix BOOTMGR is Missing Error

 3) Run File Manager from the main menu:

 4) Press Alt+F1 and choose your boot partition from the menu.
-In Windows 7 and Windows 8 boot partition has size about 100MB in size and "System Reserved" volume label.
-In Windows Vista separate boot partition does not exist, computer boots from system disk where Windows OS files are installed (use UP and DOWN arrow keys and ENTER to navigate the menu):
+For Windows 7, size of boot partition is about 100MB and it has "System Reserved" volume label.
+For Windows Vista, separate boot partition does not exist, and computer boots from system disk where Windows OS files are installed (use UP and DOWN arrow keys and ENTER to navigate the menu):

 5) In this example, BOOTMGR file is missing from boot partition.
 If it exists in your environment, delete it (set cursor to the file using arrow keys UP and DOWN and then press F8).
 If BOOTMGR file is not deleteable, then rename it (for example, to BOOTMGR.OLD by pressing F6 key):